mgcizzu/oligo-designer-toolsuite/STANDARD_PARAMETER_DESCRIPTIONS.md

 ### `sequence_type`
 **Standard description:**
 ```
 Type of sequence being processed.
-Must be one of the sequence types specified in `_constants._TYPES_SEQ`.
+Must use the `seq_` prefix naming convention (e.g., "seq_target", "seq_oligo").
+Sequence types are stored as keys in oligo_properties and are identified dynamically by the naming convention.
 ```